 Our Policies on slavery and human trafficking

-This Statement (PDF, file size: 98.04KB) is designed to satisfy the requirements of Part 6 of the Modern Slavery Act 2015, by informing our students, staff and the public about Staffordshire University and its policy with respect to modern slavery, human trafficking, forced and bonded labour and labour rights violations in its supply chains.
+This Statement (DOCX, file size: 37.76KB) is designed to satisfy the requirements of Part 6 of the Modern Slavery Act 2015, by informing our students, staff and the public about Staffordshire University and its policy with respect to modern slavery, human trafficking, forced and bonded labour and labour rights violations in its supply chains.

 Staffordshire University is committed to ensure that all parts of our business and supply chain are slavery free.